nrwl/nx/docs/shared/devkit.md

 }
 ```

-The schema above defines two fields: `message` and `allCaps`.
+The schema above defines two fields: `message` and `upperCase`.
 The `message` field is a string, `upperCase` is a boolean.
 The schema support for executors and generators is identical, so see the section on generators above for more information.

 ### Implementation